ninjaskull/dacreation/bug.md

 ## 📝 Conclusion

-All critical bugs have been identified and fixed.
+All **5 actual critical bugs** have been identified and fixed.
 The application now:
 - ✅ Properly manages widget visibility on mobile
 - ✅ Maintains synchronized state across components
 - ✅ Provides standard UX patterns (close button, Escape key)
-- ✅ Prevents data integrity issues (duplicate submissions)
 - ✅ Follows accessibility best practices

+**Removed**: Bug #6 (Duplicate form submissions) was determined to be NOT a real bug after verification.
+The application is already well-protected through three layers:
+1. UI-level button disabled state
+2. HTML form submission event behavior
+3. react-hook-form built-in protection

-Two less critical bugs remain (hydration mismatch and animation nesting), but have minimal user impact and can be addressed in future optimization phases.
+Two identified issues remain (hydration mismatch and animation nesting) that are low priority and can be addressed in future optimization phases.